 Both myofascial pain syndrome and fibromyalgia cause muscular pain.
-Myofascial pain syndrome causes pain in certain areas, while fibromyalgia causes pain throughout the body.
+However, myofascial pain syndrome causes pain in certain areas, compared with fibromyalgia, which causes pain throughout the body.

 Myofascial pain syndrome (MPS) is a condition that causes musculoskeletal pain in a particular area of the body.